Newton Manley Young

 Newton Manley Young (2 June 1892 - 17 December 1963) was a Canadian politician and barrister.

 Young was born in Barrie, Ontario, Canada.
-He was elected to the House of Commons of Canada as a Member of the historical Conservative Party in 1926 to represent the riding of Toronto Northeast.
-He served in World War I in France as a member of the 4th Battalion, Canadian Expeditionary Force.
+He was elected to the House of Commons of Canada as a Member of the historical Conservative Party in 1926 to represent the riding of Toronto Northeast, serving until 1930.
+During the First World War, Young was listed on the nominal roll of the 4th Battalion, Canadian Expeditionary Force.
+The battalion embarked from Quebec in September 1914, disembarked in England in October 1914, and arrived in France in February 1915.